Nick Drake at COP26

 The Farewell Glacier by Nick Drake

-Scottish composers, Emma Donald and Isbel Pendlebury, in collaboration with poet and playwright Nick Drake, have created a compelling informing and emotionally powerful event of music and poetry for COP26.
-Inspired by Nick's voyage around the Svalbard archipelago this performance gathers together voices both human and non-human from across the Arctic's past, present and future to tell a story of exploration, exploitation and imagination.
+Scottish composers, Emma Donald and Isbel Pendlebury, in collaboration with poet and playwright Nick Drake, created a compelling informing and emotionally powerful event of music and poetry for COP26.
+Inspired by Nick's voyage around the Svalbard archipelago, this performance gathers together voices both human and non-human from across the Arctic's past, present and future to tell a story of exploration, exploitation and imagination.
 From the first European explorers and whalers to ice-cores, mercury and even the Future herself, this is a story of the power and beauty of ice, the calamity of its loss, and a call to the imagination of every one of us to change the future for the better.

 Nick Drake Poet/Playwright